jjvanzon/JJs-Reference-Architecture/code-style.md

     ProductValidator
     PriceCalculator

-More *specialized* classes might get prefixes or suffixes (like `Optimized` or `WithPriorityShipping`):
+More *specialized* `classes` might get prefixes or suffixes (like `Optimized` or `WithPriorityShipping`):

     OptimizedPriceCalculator
     OrderValidatorWithPriorityShipping

-Abstract classes might prefer the suffix `Base`:
+Abstract `classes` might prefer the suffix `Base`:

     ProductValidatorBase

 It might be quite important to see in code, whether something is a base class.
 Exceptions to the `Base` suffix might be made for readability's sake.
-For instance, entity classes might not use the `Base` suffix.
+For instance, [entity](patterns.md#entity) `classes` might not use the `Base` suffix.

-*Variables* might be kept similar to the *class* names and include the prefixes and suffixes, so it stays clear what they are.
+*Variables* might be kept similar to the `class` names and include the prefixes and suffixes, so it stays clear what they are.

-Other suggested 'last names' for classes apart form the pattern names:
+Other suggested 'last names' for `classes` apart form the pattern names:

 |              | |
 |--------------|-|
-| `Resolver`   | A class that does lookups that require complex keys or different ways of looking up depending on the situation, fuzzy lookups, etc.
+| `Resolver`   | A `class` that does lookups that require complex keys or different ways of looking up depending on the situation, fuzzy lookups, etc.
-| `Dispatcher` | A class that takes a canonical input, and dispatches it by calling different method depending on the input, or sending a message in a different format to a different infrastructural endpoint depending on the input.
+| `Dispatcher` | A `class` that takes a canonical input, and dispatches it by calling different method depending on the input, or sending a message in a different format to a different infrastructural endpoint depending on the input.
 | `Invoker`    | Something that invokes another method, possibly based on input or specific conditions.
-| `Provider`   | A class that provides something.
-It can be useful to have a separate class that provides something if there are many conditions or contextual dependencies involved in retrieving something.
+| `Provider`   | A `class` that provides something.
+It can be useful to have a separate `class` that provides something if there are many conditions or contextual dependencies involved in retrieving something.
 A `Provider` might also be used when something is retrieved conditionally or if retrieval is be postponed until later.
-| `Asserter`   | A class meant to throw exceptions under certain conditions.
+| `Asserter`   | A `class` meant to throw `Exceptions` under certain conditions.
-|              | Any verb might become a class name, by turning it into a verby noun, e.g. `Convert` => `Converter`.
+|              | Any verb might become a `class` name, by turning it into a verby noun, e.g. `Convert` => `Converter`.

 ### Boolean Names